-- 11.1 This document provides a Sustainability Appraisal (SA) of the London Borough of Merton's Submission Draft Estates Local Plan (ELP).
-Once adopted, the ELP will be part of Merton's Local Plan, which collectively will provide the detailed planning and design guidance for the regeneration of the Eastfields, High Path and Ravensbury Estates over the next 10 to 15 years. - Jam Consult Ltd has been commissioned by the London Borough of Merton to undertake the SA following a review of the Sustainability Appraisal process and reports that have been prepared in relation to the Estates Local Plan (ELP) between 2014 and 2016.
-The SA seeks to rectify any flaws in the SA process that have been identified and respond to comments made on the Scoping Report 2014, Issues and Options SA 2014, Draft Estates Local Plan SA Report published in February 2016 and the Submission Draft Estates Local Plan SA Report, November 2016. - 11.3 This report provides an update to the Submission Draft SA Report, November 2016, particularly in relation to the responses to the consultation and publication of new evidence the Housing Market Assessment for the Estate Regeneration Areas, February 2017 and Estates Local Plan Viability Assessment, March 2017.
-The update considers the proposed minor modifications to the ELP and also corrects any minor errors that have been identified.
+- 11.1 This document provides a Sustainability Appraisal (SA) of the London Borough of Merton's Main Modifications Estates Local Plan (ELP).
+Once adopted, the ELP will be part of Merton's Local Plan, which collectively will provide the detailed planning and design guidance for the regeneration of the Eastfields, High Path and Ravensbury Estates over the next 10 to 15 years. - 11.2 Jam Consult Ltd has been commissioned by the London Borough of Merton to undertake the SA following a review of the Sustainability Appraisal process and reports that have been prepared in relation to the Estates Local Plan (ELP) between 2014 and 2016.
+The SA seeks to rectify any flaws in the SA process that have been identified and respond to comments made on the Scoping Report 2014, Issues and Options SA 2014, Draft Estates Local Plan SA Report published in February 2016 and the Submission Draft Estates Local Plan SA Report, November 2016. - 11.3 This report provides an update to the Submission Version SA Report, March 2017 and considers the proposed main modifications to the ELP and also corrects any minor errors that have been identified.